amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Deploy the search extension in your AWS account

-The Search API Extension enables you to add search functionality on top of your data in DynamoDB powered by ElasticSearch and API Gateway.
+The Search API Extension enables you to add search functionality on top of your data in DynamoDB powered by Elasticsearch and API Gateway.
 The extension can be created with a single CloudFormation template!
 This extension takes in a DynamoDB table and API Gateway ID as parameters.
-It will spin up an ElasticSearch cluster, stream changes from DynamoDB to ElasticSearch, and create a Search API.
+It will spin up an Elasticsearch cluster, stream changes from DynamoDB to Elasticsearch, and create a Search API.
 Normally you can choose between integrating with an existing API Gateway ID or having the extension create a new one, but since we are building on top of AWS Full-Stack Template, we will integrate with the existing resources.

 ***IMPORTANT NOTE:** Creating this application in your AWS account will create and consume AWS resources, which **will cost money**.
 We estimate that running this demo application will cost **<$0.10/hour** with light usage.
 Be sure to shut down/remove all resources once you are finished with the workshop to avoid ongoing charges to your AWS account (see instructions on cleaning up/tear down in **Part 4: Cleanup** below.*
 &nbsp;